AlhimicMan/eip1559_gas_estimator/README.md

 - analyze_blocks - how many blocks analyze for average gas price
 - sleep_seconds - how long sleep before checking if new block appeared
 - server.host - address to listen for server API
+- debug - set log level to debug.
+If true will be printed results for each block